xinwenfu/GenCyber/AsymmetricKeyCrypto/README.md

-everybody can use his public key to decrypt this include message to recover the original app okay and uh so let's look at a nail digital signature strategy here so in this case bob actually wants to publish an announcement or contract here singing okay i want to give professor foo 1 million dollars of course i'm joking and but anyway and he wants everybody to know i mean he's doing it but how can everybody verify it's really him who wants to do it okay so this is how it works so bob has a the public and the proud key pair right eb is a public key db is the private key so what he will do is he will sign the contract what is this a signing procedure actually the signing means he is going to use his private key here to encrypt this contract so now when bob delivers the contract alongside this contract i publish this contract he will actually publish two parts the first part is the contract itself the second part is this digital signature which is the encrypted contract by bob's publicly can anybody tell me so how can actually bob i mean how can you for example let's assume you have a bubbles public key how can you actually prove this contract is released by bob okay so this is how we do it and so basically anybody can use bob's public key to decrypt this encrypted contract by bob's private key if the decrypted contract is the same as the published contract it is from bob because only bob's public key can decrypt this encrypted contract right right so then we are sure it is from bob so this is a deny you digital signature why is it now you because you can see here we encrypt the whole tr contract as a bob's digital signature so that's not very efficient it's too long okay and so that's basically what we are doing here very good so now let's look at to open ssl so what is open ssl so open ssl actually is a
+everybody can use his public key to decrypt this include message to recover the original app okay

+very good so now let's look at to open ssl so what is open ssl so open ssl actually is a